hmslima/sambahsacompletegrammar/sambahsa.md

 responsibility, what boosted me in my studies, thanks to this work I could learn things more quickly, that was a very interesting exercise;
-the second reason is that the person who knows the first difficulties of a beginner is other beginner, if I had to make this grammar much time after, maybe I could forget certain difficulties I had and I wouldn't address them in this grammar.
+the second reason is that the person who knows the first difficulties of a beginner is other beginner, if I had decided to make this grammar much time after, maybe I could forget certain difficulties that I had and I wouldn't address them in this grammar.

 ACTUALLY YOU DON'T NEED TO LEARN EVERYTHING